 While the CCPA doesn’t explicitly reference the requirement to train employees, it does require that “All individuals responsible for handling consumer inquiries about the business’s privacy practices or the business’s compliance with this title are informed.”
 This means that it’s a good idea to train your employees—especially those directly responsible for handling consumer inquiries about your company’s privacy practices.

-If the CCPA applies to your business and you’re still not compliant, there’s no time to waste.
+If the CCPA or CPRA apply to your business and you’re still not compliant, there’s no time to waste.
 At Strike Graph, we can bring you up to speed fast.
-We’ll provide step-by-step training and guidance so you can build out a compliance framework and breeze through every step of the CCPA compliance process.
+We’ll provide step-by-step training and guidance so you can build out a compliance framework and breeze through every step of the compliance process.